This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 I honestly don’t know how we went cold weather dry camping in winter for so many years without a portable Buddy Heater.
 On more than one occasion we wore down our batteries and couldn’t start our external Honda generator because it was so cold outside.
 I was always afraid of using propane heaters indoors, but the safety features of a Buddy heater finally sold me on giving it a try.
 I’m so glad I did.

-Having a Mr. Buddy heater on board means you don’t need to run your furnace to keep warm.
+Having a Mr. Buddy space heater on board means you don’t need to live with cold air inside the camper.
+And you also don’t need to always run your furnace to keep warm.
 It’s especially nice on a chilly morning when you don’t want to turn on your generator.
 This quiet and safe way to warm your RV uses portable propane bottles, or a line connected to your RV propane system.

 This type of RV-safe propane heater runs a very slight risk of releasing too much carbon monoxide, however.
 When using a Buddy Heater, always crack a window.
 Also make sure you have a working carbon monoxide detector, LP detector, and smoke detector.